Facts Take Action Contact Officials Sources

 Marana (conservative-leaning): Community pushback ongoing against a related data center proposal.

-We are not anti-technology.
-We use data centers every day.
 We are asking the same question families in Chandler, Tucson, and Marana are asking: Does this belong next to our homes?

 Sources: AZFamily, Deseret News, KJZZ